The UK's universities want to provide students with a world-class education so that they can achieve their full potential.

 UK universities enrol over 2 million students each year from the UK and around world, who study nearly 1,200 different subjects.
 In the 2017 National Student Survey 84% of students said they were happy with their courses.
 UK universities also consistently outperform their overseas counterparts in the International Student Barometer survey.

 We aim to help universities to build on this success by:

 ensuring the student recruitment system operates fairly and effectively to the benefit of all

 helping the sector meet its responsibilities to current and prospective students in line with consumer rights standards

 developing effective policy and practice that can continue to promote excellent teaching and learning

 communicating the benefits of a university education and explaining what students can expect from their time at university through the media, events and political briefings

-  We are working closely with the Department for Business, Innovation and Skills to support the development of the Teaching Excellence Framework.
+We are working closely with the Department for Education to support the development of the Teaching Excellence Framework.

 We work with the Higher Education Funding Council for England on the information provided to students so that they can make well informed choices.
 We also work with UCAS on admissions policy.